Paralysis in dogs happens when the central nervous system’s ability to coordinate the body’s movements is diminished or completely lost.

 Treatments For Paralysis In Dogs

 Treatment for paralysis in dogs depends on the cause of the condition.
 Some cases can be resolved with surgery.
-This may be an option when there is nerve damage or if tumors are present, but this is determined on a case-to-case basis.
-Acupuncture, massages, stretches, and heat therapy may be prescribed to aid recovery.
+This may be an option when there’s nerve damage or if tumors are present, but this is determined on a case-to-case basis.